teiniker/teiniker-lectures-computerscience/configuration-management/documentation/doxygen/README.md

 ## Source Code

+A special comment block is a C or C++ style comment block with some additional markings, so doxygen knows it is a piece of structured text that needs to end up in the generated documentation.

 ### Comment Blocks

 For each entity in the code there are two types of descriptions, which together